 Located on Lemon Bay, off the coast of the Gulf of Mexico, Englewood remains one of Florida’s best-kept secrets... well, almost: The area was named as a "Top Ten U.S. Destination for 2009" by TripAdvisor™ TravelCast.
 Englewood is a beach community which thrives on its nature parks, cultural events, beaches, fishing and arts offerings.
 Read more about Englewood-Cape Haze here.

 Englewood is not only home to beautiful beaches, but also offers direct boating access to the Gulf of Mexico and some of the best sport fishing in Florida.

 Knight Island (Palm Island)

-Knight Island, often referred to as Palm Island (the name of the large resort/community on the island) and offers a true escape.
-Explore miles of white sandy beach and crystal clear water await you on this retreat away from the world.
+Knight Island, often referred to as Palm Island (the name of the large resort/community on the island) offers a true escape.
+Explore miles of white sandy beach and crystal clear waters on your retreat away from the world.
 Resort and vacation homes are available on the island.
 A car ferry (or water taxi) to get there adds to the remote feel of this island getaway.

 Little Gasparilla Island

 From the inlet of Gasparilla Pass to Don Pedro Island, this cool little island with vacation rentals is another great remote getaway.
 Water taxi, charters, private boats and canoes/kayaks are the connection to the mainland.
 There are no bridges or car ferries... so you won't see any automobiles on this island.

 Two jewels you will find on Manasota Key are Chadwick Park at Englewood Beach and the Stump Pass Beach State Park.
 Sparkling water, sandy shores, hidden seashells and a lot of sunshine!
 Englewood Beach is located on Manasota Key.